- Install *nix agents

 PUPPET_AGENT_ENVIRONMENT, the installer replaces the existing value in

 puppet.confand re-uses the value at upgrade unless you specify a new value.
-Therefore, if you've used these properties once, don't change the setting directly in
+Therefore, if you've customized these properties, don't change the setting directly in

 puppet.conf; instead, re-run the installer and set a new value at installation.

 | ||Location to install Puppet and its dependencies.||n/a|| |